O = require 'omicron'

 those relations and the intrinsic heritability of each attribute.

-for which to act as a new root
+or an owner for which to act as a new root state.

 if base instanceof State